-- EMIS Web to provide our electronic clinical system - Mid Mersey Digital Alliance to provide our IT services - Docman to provide our hospital letter storage - LG Archive For any old archived records - MAW LTD confidential waste company
+- EMIS to provide our electronic clinical system - Mid Mersey Digital Alliance to provide our IT services - LG Archiving For any old Archived Records - MAW LTD- confidential waste company

 There may be occasions whereby these organisations have potential access to your personal data, for example, if they are fixing an IT fault on the system.
 To protect your data, we have contracts and / or Information Sharing Agreements in place stipulating the data protection compliance they must have and re-enforce their responsibilities as a data processor to ensure you data is securely protected at all times.